 • Ammonia Toxicity: Carbonate hardness also plays a crucial role in preventing ammonia toxicity.
 In a well-established aquarium, beneficial bacteria convert toxic ammonia into less harmful nitrate during the nitrogen cycle.
 However, low KH levels can hinder the bacterial activity, leading to ammonia buildup and posing a threat to fish health.
 Maintaining an appropriate KH level helps ensure the proper functioning of the nitrogen cycle and prevents ammonia toxicity.

-See also How to get ammonia out of fish tank
+See also How to get nitrate down in fish tank

 In conclusion, carbonate hardness is an important parameter to monitor and maintain in your fish tank.
 It helps stabilize pH levels, promotes fish and plant health, ensures water chemistry stability, and prevents ammonia toxicity.
 Regular testing and appropriate adjustments to the KH level can contribute to a thriving and balanced aquarium ecosystem.